"I wanted to feel ok again"

 I have spoken with many clients who believed that their ongoing debilitating relationship with Trauma was something they just had to put up with.
 Talking about the traumatic experience just made things worse and left them feeling trapped and helpless.
 But it doesn’t have to be that way.

-My approach is Trauma Informed and based on keeping you feeling safe.
+My approach is Trauma Informed and based upon keeping you feeling safe.
+Trauma recovery must first and foremost improve your quality of life.
 We begin therapy by ensuring that you have the tools to stay grounded and concentrate on making your day to day life as tolerable as possible.
-Only if you are ready to would we then attempt to process the traumatic memories to help you see them in a different way and form a new relationship with them.
+We work to increase your self-knowledge around trauma to enable you to take greater control of your life.
+Only if you are ready would we then attempt to process the traumatic memories to help you see them in a different way and form a new relationship with them.
 We can often achieve this without you having to discuss and revisit the traumatic experiences in detail – you remain in control of what we do.

-Sometimes the work involves incorporating a ‘visual-kinesthetic dissociation technique’ such as the ‘Rewind Technique’.
-It is another way of achieving a more helpful relationship with your trauma using guided visualisation which also doesn’t require you to relive and talk about your experience.
+Sometimes the work involves incorporating a ‘visual-kinaesthetic dissociation technique’ such as the ‘Rewind Technique’.
+It is another way of achieving a more helpful relationship with your trauma using guided visualisation which doesn’t require you to relive and talk about your experience.

-If you would like more information about Trauma, PTSD or Flashbacks and would like to explore the ways in which help and support is available to you, please contact me for an informal discussion.
+If you would like more information about the different ways in which help and support is available to you, please contact me for an informal discussion.